nickjfrench/ms-automation-graph-nestjs/README.md

 #### 🔒 1Password CLI for Secret Management

 I'm using 1Password to manage secrets for this project.
 That means no secrets are stored in files or in environment variables.
-This is optional, although the package will be installed regardless.
+This is optional, although the dev package will be installed regardless.

 If you wish to use 1Password, ensure 1Password CLI is set up correctly and you're using 1Password secret paths within a .env file.
 For example, my `.env.development.local` file contains: `AZURE_TENANT_ID=op://Dev/azure-entra/tenant-id`.
 Then start the project with `yarn start:dev_op`.

-If not using 1Password, ignore this section and just use the standard start scripts (that have no `_op` appended).
+If not using 1Password, ignore this section and just use the standard Node start scripts (that have no `_op` appended).
+Feel free to remove the 1Password package as well.

 ### 🏃 Running the app